calum74/sequence/README.md

 # Performance

-_Sequence_ is a minimal-overhead library that does not use any containers or heap allocation under the hood.
+_Sequence_ is a minimal-overhead library that does not use any containers or heap allocation internally.

 There is once case where _Sequence_ is a bit more expensive, which is when passing arguments using `const sequence<T>&`.
 In this case, there is an additional overhead of one virtual function call per item in the sequence.
-If that is a problem, you can use a `pointer_sequence` instead which does not use virtual functions.
+If that is a problem, you can use the even more lightweight `pointer_sequence` instead which does not use virtual functions, but is limited to cases where the data is stored in an underlying array.

 ## Benchmarks